 In ‘Between Worlds’ the children wear animal masks to create curious tableaux that echo the changeling space between infancy and the adulthood.
 Even so, the hybrids are strangely familiar, because the traditions of folk narrative often project human characteristics onto other creatures, anthropomorphising their behaviour as though it were humanly motivated.

-Masks are also used in ‘The Dreamkeepers’, where a troupe of grotesques journeys though the landscape.
+Masks are also used in ‘The Dreamkeepers’, where a troupe of grotesques journeys through the landscape.
 Though old and ugly, these characters are nonetheless touching.
 They remind us not to judge character by appearance but by the inner qualities of the individual.
-There strange employment – ‘wave counter’ or ‘mystical mother’ – seems to make perfect sense to them in their own special world.
+Their strange employment – ‘wave counter’ or ‘mystical mother’ – seems to make perfect sense to them in their own special world.

 The final body of work covered in this interview features the artist’s son, Solomon, wearing whole-body camouflage.
 Developed for hunting and for military use, these camouflage outfits are called ‘ghillie suits’ and come in a number of colours to blend into various environments.
 Although the work began with a game where Solomon wanted to hide in the landscape, Polixeni Papapetrou’s artistic and maternal intuitions wanted to ensure he was not completely lost in the photograph.
 The result was a series of eerie images of variously shaded shaggy humanoid creatures inhabiting the peculiar landscapes of the Australian Bush and coastline.